Fractal properties of the frontier in Poissonian coloring: Introduction and main results

-This very natural model can be found in Aldous \cite{aldous2018random}, which attributes it to Penrose \& Wade \cite[Section 7.6.8]{penrose2009random}, although it may have been considered by other authors before.
-Recently, Lichev and Mitsche \cite{LichevMitsche} studied the combinatorial properties of genealogical trees induced by the coloring procedure.
+This very natural model can be found in \cite{aldous2018random}, where it is attributed to \cite[Section 7.6.8]{penrose2009random}, although it may have been considered by other authors before.
+Recently, \cite{LichevMitsche} studied the combinatorial properties of genealogical trees induced by the coloring procedure.
 Here, we focus instead on the geometric and topological properties of the model.
-After completion of this work, we learned from Aldous that Preater \cite{preater2009species} had considered the same model, and in particular answered \cite[Conjecture 3]{aldous2018random}, showing that the frontier $ \mathcal{F}_\infty$ has zero Lebesgue measure (see \cite[Theorem 2]{preater2009species}).
-Our main result is the following, and settles a conjecture of Aldous \cite[Section 5.3.3]{aldous2018random}. \begin{thm}[The frontier is fractal] Almost surely, the Hausdorff dimension of the frontier $\mathcal{F}_\infty$ satisfies
+After completion of this work, we learned from Aldous that \cite{preater2009species} had considered the same model, and in particular answered \cite[Conjecture 3]{aldous2018random}, showing that the frontier $ \mathcal{F}_\infty$ has zero Lebesgue measure (see \cite[Theorem 2]{preater2009species}).
+Our main result is the following, and settles a conjecture of \cite[Section 5.3.3]{aldous2018random}.